Navigating Salesforce CRM Implementation: A Comprehensive Guide

 Phase 1: Discovery & Planning

 This critical phase sets the stage for everything that follows.
-Teams conduct detailed requirement gathering sessions, define project scope, and establish clear success metrics.
+Teams conduct detailed requirement-gathering sessions, define the project scope, and establish clear success metrics.
 Poor system requirements are one of the biggest reasons for IT project failure, making this phase absolutely crucial.

 Phase 2: Design & Configuration